AsadiAhmad/Kong-API-Gateway/README.md

 ![Local Image](/images/Rate-Limiter/5.JPG)
 ![Local Image](/images/Rate-Limiter/6.JPG)

-When you enter ```bash http://yourip:8000/yourservicename``` in your browser's address bar and hit enter, attempting to exceed the rate limit will result in an error.
+When you enter ``` http://yourip:8000/yourservicename``` in your browser's address bar and hit enter, attempting to exceed the rate limit will result in an error.

 ![Local Image](/images/Rate-Limiter/8.JPG)